This is the ultimate guide to mixing alcohol and bodybuilding.

-To counter that, you can drink some water with the alcohol and I recommend at least a liter (~34fl oz.) of water in the morning.
+You can drink some water with the alcohol to counter that.
+Also, I recommend at least a liter (~34fl oz.) of water in the morning.

 If you’ve been in a weight loss plateau and your weight hasn’t budged for over a week, waking up a few pounds lighter can really increase your motivation to keep going.